Type B Personality

 c.
 Next is a friendly response.
 This could be a simple smile, a nod, or many other manifestations.

 d.
 The next steps depend on the reasons for the initial contact.
-There are simply too many different and appropriate actions depending on the reasons and circumstances.
+There are too many different and appropriate actions depending on the reasons and circumstances.

-Hopefully this will blossom into a true friendship.
+Hopefully, this will blossom into a true friendship.

 2. Compassion.
 Compassion is sympathy for the suffering of others.
 This is an interrelationship issue and a foremost trait in Type B personalities.
-The number one reason for people to go into medicine is not for the money.
+The number one reason people go into medicine is not for the money.
 It is because of compassion.

-c.
-How to Appeal to a Type B Person.
+C. How to Appeal to a Type B Person.

 This personality type wears their emotions on their sleeves.
 As such, it is not difficult to find what appeals to them.

 Since they enjoy having people around them, organize a picture-taking event with lots of people.
 The cherry on top would have a celebrity drop by.
 They will put that picture on their wall and admire it every day.
 AND your name will be associated with the picture.